Local government in England: Other English public bodies with local and regional responsibilities

+Councillors and governance

+All local authorities are made up of councillors, who represent geographical wards and divisions.
+There are 7,026 wards as of December 2021.
+Local authorities run on four-year cycles and councillors may be elected all at once, by halves or by thirds; although the Electoral Commission has recommended that all authorities use whole council elections every 4 years.

+Local authorities have a choice of executive arrangements under the Local Government Act 2000: mayor and cabinet executive, leader and cabinet executive, a committee system or bespoke arrangements approved by the Secretary of State.
+As of June 2026, 13 local authorities have a directly elected mayor.
+Some functions are just the responsibility of the executive of a local authority, but local authorities must also have at least one overview and scrutiny committee to hold the executive to account.

+In the 2023/24 financial year 33% of budgeted service expenditure across local government as a whole was set to be on education, 19% on adult social care, 13% on police, 11% on children's social care and 24% on all other services.

+Cornwall Council has been subject to a devolution deal, which are usually reserved to strategic authorities for additional functions and funding.
+Like some strategic authorities and parish councils, local authorities have a general power of competence.
+Separate to strategic authorities, two or more local authorities can also work together through joint boards (for legally-required services: fire, public transport and waste disposal), joint committees (voluntarily) or through contracting out and agency arrangements.

 Funding

-In England, local authorities have three main sources of funding: UK Government grants, council tax and business rates.
+Local authorities have three main sources of funding: UK Government grants, council tax and business rates.
 In the financial year 2019/20, local authorities received 22% of their funding from grants, 52% from council tax and 27% from retained business rates.
 In the financial year 2023/24, 51% of revenue expenditure is expected to come from UK Government grants, 31% from council tax and 15% from retained business rates.

 Local government can also receive some money from fees and charges for the use of services, returns and interest from investments, commercial income, fixed penalty notices and capital receipts.
 The Information Commissioner's Office has ruled that there is a public interest in disclosing information about local government investments which will generally outweigh any concerns about whether disclosure could affect an investment's performance or be protected by confidentiality requirements.

 Local authorities cannot borrow money to finance day-to-day spending and so must rely on yearly income or reserves for this type of expenditure, although they can borrow to fund capital expenditure.

 Local government in England as a whole has limited revenue-raising powers compared to other G7 countries.